Perspective | Shifting from a 5-4 to a 6-3 Supreme Court majority could be seismic

 In Shelby County v.
 Holder, the court did away with the Voting Rights Act provision that required states to clear potentially discriminatory changes to their election laws with the Justice Department, with Roberts concluding that “our country has changed” since the legislation was passed.
 With another vote, conservatives might move to invalidate what remains of the act, including Section 2, which provides for restrictive voting laws to be struck if they result in discrimination, with or without intent.

 The new court could also greenlight the Trump administration’s plan to exclude noncitizens from the census and from congressional apportionment, which would further entrench Republican political power.
 In 2019, a 5-4 majority, with Roberts and Ginsburg in the majority, rejected the Commerce Department’s rationale for adding a citizenship question to the census.
-This summer, the president responded by directing the commerce secretary to exclude noncitizens from the census count, whichwill be used to determine how many congressional seats each state receives.
+This summer, the president responded by directing the commerce secretary to exclude noncitizens from the census count, which will be used to determine how many congressional seats each state receives.
 A three-judge court invalidated the president’s proposal, but a different outcome is foreseeable if the question reaches a 6-3 Supreme Court.

 Although in the abstract, the court unanimously affirmed the “one person, one vote” principle in 2016, it did not find that states are required to draw legislative districts based on the number of people, rather than the number of citizens.
 Just this week, Alabama asked the courts to fast-track a case that could answer that question.
 If the issue comes before a 6-3 Supreme Court, the court could say both that states can exclude noncitizens when they draw legislative districts, and that states can create districts with vastly different numbers of people in them.
 Either conclusion would allow Republican legislatures to overrepresent traditional Republican strongholds and underrepresent Democratic-leaning areas.
 States could make political representation even more unequal and undemocratic if the new court prohibits citizens from adopting independent redistricting commissions, which take the task of legislative redistricting out of the hands of self-interested lawmakers.
 A bare majority of the court approved independent redistricting commissions in 2015, with Ginsburg and Justice Anthony M. Kennedy in the majority.
 Now that both of those justices are no longer on the court, the conservatives could revisit that opinion.